dreadflopp/dreads_modlist_patches/README.md

 1. Name it *Unlimited Bookshelves Patch* and click *ok*.
     - This will create a new mod listing in the left pane for the FNIS SE generated files.
 1. Check the new mod entry to enable it.

+1. Double-click on Overwrite.
+A window will open.
+1. Drag the file *UnlimitedBookshelvesPatch.esp* from Overwrite to Unlimited_Bookshelves_Patch_Generator_Output.
+1. Close the window.
+1. Ensure the Nemesis_Output mod is active (checked).

 ## DynDOLOD